descartae/android/README.md

 # Android native application

 ## Description
 Descartaê is the easiest way to correctly discard your wastes.
-A project powered by the community and, Caravan Studios through Feito Na Biblioteca project.

 ## Apollo & Graphql
 This project uses Graphql query language.
 So, you will need to constantly check for updates in your schema.